Bubbler-4/Flurry/README.md

 * Reduction limit: The interpreter counts the number of reduction steps.
   When it hits the limit, evaluation is aborted and error is printed.

+Also, the page has the permalink feature (click the `#` symbol at the top).
+A permalink contains information about all active fields, so anyone clicking the permalink can try running the code right away.
+It also generates a Code Golf.SE post under Output.

 ## Differences and enhancements from reference implementation

 ### Computed node types and many special-cased reduction rules